vannut/api-documentation/source/overview/common-data-types.rst

 Address object
 --------------
-In the v2 endpoints, an address object includes at least the following fields.
+In the v2 endpoints, an address object can include the following fields.

+.. parameter:: organizationName
+   :type: string

+   The person's organization, if applicable.

+.. parameter:: title
+   :type: string

+   The title of the person, for example *Mr.* or *Mrs.*.

 .. parameter:: givenName
    :type: string
-   :condition: required

    The given name (first name) of the person should be more than 1 character and cannot contain only numbers.

 .. parameter:: familyName
    :type: string
-   :condition: required

    The family name (surname) of the person should be more than 1 character and cannot contain only numbers.

+.. parameter:: email
+   :type: string

+   The email address of the person.

+.. parameter:: phone
+   :type: phone number

+   All phone numbers must passed as strings in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
+   For example, ``+31208202070``.

 .. parameter:: streetAndNumber
    :type: string
-   :condition: required

    The street and street number of the address.

 .. parameter:: streetAdditional
    :type: string
-   :condition: optional

    Any additional addressing details, for example an apartment number.

 .. parameter:: postalCode
    :type: string
-   :condition: optional

    The postal code of the address.
 Required for countries that use postal codes.
 May only be omitted for these country codes: